spandit812/docker-commands/docker-compose/example2.md

 EOF

-docker stack deploy -c compose.yml mystack docker service ls docker service ps mystack_busybox now, swarm will ignore build: .
+docker stack deploy -c compose.yml mystack docker stack ls               ---> to see the stack docker stack services mystack ---> to see the services under that stack. docker service ls docker service ps mystack_busybox now, swarm will ignore build: .